polyn0m/Phonegap-Android-VolumeControl/README.md

 Phonegap-Android-VolumeControl
 ==============================

-Manage the music volume to your app.
+Manage the volume to your app.
 Create a slider bar or control buttons.
 Cordova / PhoneGap plugin.

 Installation:
 -------------